bmershon/geometric-primitives/README.md

 }
 ```

-This build pattern closely adheres to a module pattern propsed by Mike Bostock for plugins to the D3 datavisualizaiton library.
+This build pattern closely adheres to a module pattern propsed by Mike Bostock for plugins to the D3 data visualizaiton library.